Monthly Tech-Tip | No tracking! No ads! |

 -I spend most time on design, pouring the plaster or rubber takes minutes.

 -Sanding of flat mating faces is possible (for better seams than I've ever had).
-This is because natches are added later.
+This is because natches can be added later (using embeds).

--I can make my own natches and coupling schemes.
+-I can make my own natches and interlock schemes.

 -No spare is needed, the 3D-printed pour spouts work better.

 -The range of shapes seems limitless.
-Especially because designs can be split up into pieces, each printed in optimal orientation (and then glued together precisely).
+Especially because designs can be split up into pieces, each printed in optimal orientation (and glued together).

 -I make molds through multiple design-print iterations.
 3D makes do-overs or changes in design as easy as a reprint and plaster pour.
 So, I can make a mold just to test an idea!